 For more on the life and work of both, see this page (including the resources listed at the bottom).

-The legend of Missouri-born, African-American performer Josephine Baker tends to reduce the remarkable woman behind it to a problematic caricature.
+The legend of Missouri-born, Black American performer Josephine Baker tends to reduce the remarkable woman behind it to a problematic caricature.
 Probably the most famous person on this list in terms of name recognition, it’s easy to primarily imagine her as an elegant figure with short-cropped hair, possibly topless and in a banana skirt, dancing the Charleston in black-and-white archival footage, or gracing a vintage poster.

 The legacy of Baker’s cabaret performances– controversial then and now, for largely different reasons– is indeed an important one.
 But they should be considered as one of several key achievements in her life, rather than the only one.
 Many are unaware that she was also an important civil-rights activist and member of the French Resistance.